 Although no longer involved in counselling or supervision, since 1992 I have been a tutor for the Institute of Counselling, a distance learning college in Glasgow.
 I tutor counselling in all its forms, coaching, mentoring, therapeutic communication, spiritual care and psychological theory.
 In addition, I have published many counselling, self-help, devotional books, and biographical dictionaries.

 I married Margaret in 1948 and we had five children; Jean, born with Down’s syndrome, died in October 2009.
 Read the tribute to Jean, The Sunflower of Our Lives.
-Of the other four, two sons live in the USA; our other daughter lives in Scotland and one son lives near us in Hampshire.
+Of the other four, my eldest son who lived in the USA died in June 2019; one son also lives in the States; our other daughter lives in Scotland and one son lives near us in Hampshire.
 Margaret died of heart failure on August 27, 2012.
 She is now at rest with her Lord and with all those who have gone on before.
 Read the funeral service booklet for Margaret.